universal-ctags/ctags/README.md

 ### Mac
 See [Homebrew Tap for Universal Ctags](https://github.com/universal-ctags/homebrew-universal-ctags)

+**Warning**

+	QA for OSX at Universal Ctags project was stopped.
+OSX has been an unsupported platfrom.
+	See https://github.com/universal-ctags/ctags/pull/3004#issuecomment-1616344602 for more details.

 ### Snap
 Go to [ctags-snap](https://github.com/universal-ctags/ctags-snap) and clone the `ctags-snap` repo.
 Then, follow instructions to build the